craigwann/NY-times/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+## Specs
+1. As a user, I want to be able to see a list of articles.
+1. As a user, I want to be able to select an article and see the full article with images.
+1. As a user, I want to be able to checkoff which articles I have read and filter the list.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.